-Josiah Chauncey (1716-1802) was the son of the Reverend Isaac Chauncey.
-Josiah's father was the second minister to serve the town of Hadley, Massachusetts.
-Reverend Chancey was an enslaver of Arthur Prutt and his wife, Joan, and their children.
+Josiah Chauncey (1716-1802) was the son of the Reverend Isaac Chauncey, the second minister to serve the town of Hadley, Massachusetts.
+Reverend Chauncey was an enslaver of Arthur Prutt and his wife, Joan, and their children.
 Josiah likely inherited their son, Caesar Prutt, on Reverend Chauncey's death in 1745.
-Josiah sold his deceased father's house and homelot and settled in a precinct of the town that was later incorporated as the town of Amherst, Massachusetts, in 1759.
+Caesar's older brother, George (1722-1794) was enslaved by Josiah's brother, Richard Chauncey (1716-1802.)
+Josiah sold his deceased father's house and homelot and settled in a precinct of the town that was incorporated in 1759 as Amherst, Massachusetts.
 In a property assessment in 1770, Amherst assigned Caesar Prutt's value at £25.

 Chauncey continued living in Amherst during the Revolution.
 Unlike his enslaver, Caesar Prutt served in the Amherst militia and later, in the Continental Army.
-Chauncey moved with his family to relocated to Albany County, New York, in about 1781 where he died in 1802.
+Chauncey moved with his family to Albany County, New York, in about 1781, where he died in 1802.

 operson_detail.html